vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 - Why is there tail latency (fundamental causes and exact ascription)
 - Can we mitigate with hw or os things
   - Microkernel vs monolithic kernel
+- Profiling itself is not a well studied tool
+  - If we have RTL and detailed simulation, then we can identify exactly where profiling is adding overhead and obscuring fine-grained events
+  - Taxonomy of profilers - no one has done this properly for low-level profilers (vTune, Intel PT, DynamoRIO, etc.)
+  - Have concrete numbers for each profiler and mode wrt perturbation for a wide range of workloads.
+Measure perturbation wrt latency impacts (e.g. tail latency) and throughput too.
+  - Consider the types of things we can extract from each profiler + the time granularity each profiler can operate at

 ### SoC Design Methodology